schatzlab/t2t-chm13-chry/alignment_variant_calling_pipeline/README.md

 * `XY_Y_nonPAR_hcVCF`, `XY_Y_nonPAR_hcVCF_gz`, `XY_Y_nonPAR_hcVCF_gz_tbi`: The output VCF (and index) for the non-PAR regions of chrY in XY samples.
 These variant calls will be haploid.
 If the input sample is XX, these outputs will not be created

 ## 5. Creating sample maps
-For the next step in the pipeline, you will need two sample maps: tab-separated files that describe the filepaths of the per-sample VCFs generated in [step 4](#4-haplotype_calling-workflow).
+For the next step in the pipeline, you will need 25 sample maps: tab-separated files that describe the filepaths of the per-sample VCFs generated in [step 4](#4-haplotype_calling-workflow).
 These are described in detail below, and example sample maps are available in the `example_sample_maps` directory in this directory.
 Note: you CANNOT change the names of these files.
 * `chr{1-22}_sample_map.tsv`
 	* For chr1, for example, you will create a file called `chr1_sample_map.tsv`
 	* Map `sample_id` to `chr{1-22}_hcVCF_gz` output from step 4